 What exactly is the affect of a government shutdown on real estate?
 As long as it doesn’t drag on, the most significant impact is the postponement or slowing of the origination of some mortgages and real estate loans.

-This is important because most real estate closings involve a buyer aquiring a loan.
+This is important because most real estate closings involve a buyer acquiring a loan.
 If the loan doesn’t fund, the deal doesn’t close and that’s bad news for everyone involved.
 The following details which loans are affected and how that will impact you, so that you can be prepared.

 #1.
 How a Government Shutdown Affects Conventional Mortgages